matter-labs/zksync-docs/content/10.quick-start/_upgrading/_beacon/_hardhat_beacon_contract_upgradability.md

 Contract successfully verified on zkSync block explorer!
 ```

 🎉 Congratulations!
-The `CrowdfundingCampaign` contract has been upgraded and verified!
+The `CrowdfundingCampaignV2` contract has been upgraded and verified!